What is large-format digital printing?

-Large-format digital printing is used rather than traditional techniques because of the flexibilty and ability to print smaller quantities when needed, saving the customer money.
+Large-format digital printing is used rather than traditional techniques because of the flexibility and ability to print smaller quantities when needed, saving the customer money.
 Large-format applications include posters, displays, indoor and outdoor signage, point-of-purchase displays, banners, fleet graphics and vehicle wraps, wall murals, billboards, custom fabrics, wall and floor adhesive vinyls, decals and much more.

 How accurate is your color?

 Six color CMYK +LC +LM and four color CMYKs do not always match SWOP inks precisely, so the finished product will differ in color from traditional offset printing.
-The use of Pantone color matches are not always a guarantee as well, so Pixus’ color match process reproduces colors to within 95% of Pantone standards.
+The use of Pantone color matches are not always guaranteed as well, so Pixus’ color match process reproduces colors to within 95% of Pantone standards.

 What does cost effective mean when thinking in terms of quantities?

 Faster printing speeds and the advantages of multiple printers save time and man hours making larger quantities more cost effective.
 Which means more savings to you.